Good Life Network

 The Ohio Association of County Boards (OACB) has been committed to advancing the skills and practices of developmental disabilities professionals since its founding.
 OACB began to offer Good Life Network Facilitator training in 2011.
 Willie Jones and Pete Moore developed the Good Life approach to provide county boards and providers with opportunities to promote positive and respect-based cultures while ensuring a high level of customer service.

-With more than 60 years of combined training experience between them, they have learned that the traditional “in-service” training approach cannot truly break down old mental models and replace them with new, respect-based skills and techniques.
+Pete and Willie learned that the traditional "in-service" training approach cannot truly break down old mental models and replace them with new, respect-based skills and techniques.
 This was why they co-developed a way for organizations to advance professional development for their employees by enabling them to discover their talents, skills, and contributions.